-The roles of the Programme Leader, the Programme Committee, the Head of Subject/Department, the Head of the College/Institute, the Institute Academic Committee are as defined in the RUB Wheel of Academic Law Sections A7.6, A7.7, and F6.
+The roles of the Programme Leader, the Programme Committee, the Head of Subject/Department, the Head of the College/Institute, and the Institute Academic Committee are as defined in the RUB Wheel of Academic Law Sections A7.6, A7.7, and F6.
 Briefly:

 The RTC Academic Committee (AC) is chaired by the Dean of Academic Affairs.
-Members of the committee include the President, Registrar (head of Student Services), the Associate Dean, Senior Advisors, faculty representatives (all programme leaders and department heads), three representatives of non-teaching staff, the head librarian, and three elected student representatives.
+Members of the committee include the President, Registrar (Head of Student Services), Associate Dean, Senior Advisors, faculty representatives (all programme leaders and department heads), three representatives of non-teaching staff, the head librarian, and three elected student representatives.
 The AC is the overarching authority on all academic issues and the ultimate guarantor of standards and quality at the college-wide level and for the University.
 All programme management committees and examiners report to the AC.
 The AC should be consulted at the beginning of each semester to approve minor changes to modules in the programme under guidelines specified by the University on allowable changes.

 Each programme is run by a relevant department and managed by a Programme Committee responsible for the effective conduct, organisation, and development of the programme.
 The committee comprises all teaching faculty of the core (host) department as well as a Programme Leader who is also the Head of the host department and provides the academic and organisational leadership for the programme.
 Representatives of other departments teaching within the programme are also committee members.
 Additionally, the committee includes elected class representatives (CRs) of each section of students in the programme at all levels.
 Student involvement in the monitoring of the programme is thus done at this level as well as the level of the AC.
 In addition, student-staff consultation is done regularly through meetings with CRs across all programmes with the Dean, as well as within the programme with the Programme Leader.
 In addition to addressing general programme-independent concerns, the consultations seek to incorporate constructive discussion of the programme, its demands on students, and possible improvements.